AvonleaFisher/Predicting-King-County-House-Prices-with-Multiple-Regression-Analysis/README.md

 ### Data
 The King County Housing Data Set contains information about the size, location, condition, and other features of houses in Washington's King County.
 The dataset and variable descriptions can be found on <a href ="https://www.kaggle.com/harlfoxem/housesalesprediction">Kaggle</a>.
 ## Methods
 After exploring and preprocessing the data, simple and multiple linear regression models were built in OLS statsmodels, with price as the dependent variable.
-Sqft_living, grade, bathrooms and sqft_living15 were chosen for the first model with a .80 correlation cutoff for multicollinearity.
-The second model included grade, bathrooms and sqft_living15 with a .75 correlation cutoff.
-The third and final model included only sqft_living and grade, which have a correlation just above .75, as predictors.
 ## Results
-The third model satisfied all multiple regression assumptions, and p-values for each predictor variable were below .05.
+Together, square footage, grade and bathrooms are the best predictors of a house's price in King County.
+These features were included in the final multiple regression model.
+The model satisfied all multiple regression assumptions, and p-values for each predictor variable were below .05.
 The r-squared value of the model was .529.
 ## Recommendations
 Homeowners interested in selling their homes should focus on improving the design and quality of construction of their homes, which may in turn improve their home grade.
 If possible, they should also expand the square footage of living space on the lot, perhaps by building additional bathrooms.
 The square footage of neighbors' living space is also a strong positive predictor of price, but homeowners likely have less control over this factor.
 Homeowners may further increase the sale price of their homes by encouraging neighbors to also expand the square footage of their living space.
 ## Limitations and Next Steps
-Given that some of the variables needed to be log-transformed to satisfy regression assumptions, any new data used with the model would have to undergo similar preprocessing.
+The model does have some limitations: given that some of the variables needed to be log-transformed to satisfy regression assumptions, any new data used with the model would have to undergo similar preprocessing.
 Additionally, given regional differences in housing prices, the model's applicability to data from other counties may be limited.
-Further analysis is needed to develop models that are applicable to other regions.
+Given that outliers were removed, the model may also not accurately predict extreme values.

+Future analysis should explore the best predictors of the prices of homes outside of King County, as well as homes with extreme price values.
 ### For further information
 <a href ="https://info.kingcounty.gov/assessor/esales/Glossary.aspx?type=r">King County Residential Glossary of Terms</a>